exonum/exonum-doc/src/roadmap.md

 ### Java Binding: Protobuf Support and Separation of Transactions and Messages

-As we develop Java Bingding alongside with Exonum Core, to equalize their functionality it is required to implement Protobuf support and separate the transactions and messages for Java Binding too.
+As we develop Java Binding alongside with Exonum Core, to equalize their functionality it is required to implement Protobuf support and separate the transactions and messages for Java Binding too.
 This step will promote all the corresponding [benefits](#Protobuf_as_the_Serialization_Format_in_Exonum)